oppia/creator-documentation/docs/admins/create-new-skill.rst

 Create a New Skill
 ==================

-Each lesson needs one or more skills.
-These are the key abilities that learners will learn through the course of the lesson.
-Creating a skill provides meaningful benchmarks for the learner and makes it easier to test what they’ve learned.
+Each lesson needs at least one skill.
+These are the key abilities learners will develop throughout the lesson.
+Creating a skill provides meaningful benchmarks for the learner and makes it easier to test what they've learned.

 **In this article, you will learn how to:**